FabioDimola/SteampunkRevenge-PC-Game/README.md

 - **Abilities & Weapons**: Use a powerful mechanical arm and unlock special powers derived from nature and space-time elements to overcome challenges and destroy enemies.
 - **Global Ranking**: Track your progress and compete with others through collected stats and environmental restoration achievements.

+- **Movement**: Fluid character movement mechanics for a seamless gameplay experience.
+- **Attacks**: Standard and special attack options with engaging animations.
+- **VFX**: Stunning visual effects that enhance gameplay and immersion.
+- **Audio**: Dynamic sound effects that bring the steampunk world to life.
+- **Defense**: Robust defensive mechanics allowing players to strategize against enemies.
+- **Enemy Movement**: Intelligent enemy movement patterns for challenging encounters.
+- **Enemy AI**: Advanced AI systems that adapt to player actions for increased difficulty.
+- **Environment**: Richly designed environments that reflect the steampunk aesthetic.
+- **Story**: A compelling narrative that unfolds as players progress through the game.

 ## Objectives

 - **Primary Goal**: Gather all research and components to build a machine capable of defeating Strokes.